 Our courses are organized around a clearly defined conceptual framework that combines general education and nursing education.
 Nursing courses correlate classroom and clinical instruction in community agencies.

-Please review the Nursing 101 Costs Sheet for beginning costs for the first nursing course.
+Please review the Nursing 101 Costs Sheet (updated for Fall 2016) for beginning costs for the first nursing course.
 These costs are subject to change; however, the document will give you a basic understanding of the costs for the first semester.

 LPN to ADN Bridge Program pre-requisites include: BIO 137, BIO 139, PSY 110, PSY 223, MAT 110 or MAT150 (effective Spring 2015 only MAT150 will be accepted), ENG 101, COM 181 or 252, Computer - Digital Literacy (CIT 105), and an unrestricted, current LPN license.